openshift/cloud-credential-operator/docs/azure_workload_identity.md

 type: Opaque
 ```

-With Azure AD Workload Identity, an Azure credentials secret contains the `azure_client_id` of the User-Assigned Managed Identity that the component will be authenticating as along with the path to the projected ServiceAccount token, `azure_federated_token_file`.
+With Azure AD Workload Identity, an Azure credentials secret contains the `azure_client_id` of the User-Assigned Managed Identity that the component will be authenticating as along with the path to the mounted ServiceAccount token, `azure_federated_token_file`.
 The ServiceAccount token mounted at this path is refreshed hourly and thus the credentials are short-lived.

 ```yaml
 apiVersion: v1